krfkeith/tart/trunk/doc/source/intro/declarations.rst

   }

-You can, however, introduce a new variable inside a conditional expression using :keyword:`let` or :keyword:`var` and assign to it.
+You can, however, introduce a new variable inside a conditional expression using :kw:`let` or :kw:`var` and assign to it.
 The scope of the variable includes the body of the :stmt:`if`-statement::

   if let m = re_ident.match(s) {
      return m.group();
   }

-In the case of the 'for...in' statement, there's an implicit :keyword:`let` for the iteration variable::
+In the case of the 'for...in' statement, there's an implicit :kw:`let` for the iteration variable::

   for a in 1..10 {